Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/030-BuildingExtensions.md

 # Building a block into an extension

 Once a block is written in EPL, it can be packaged into an "extension".
 Extensions are **.zip** files that can be used to add blocks to the Analytics Builder runtime.
 Analytics Builder is deployed within Cumulocity IoT, and extensions are stored in the inventory.
-The extensions are only read when the apama-ctrl microservice inside Cumulocity is started, so the service must be restarted to make use of a new block.
+The extensions are only read when the Apama-ctrl microservice inside Cumulocity IoT is started, so the service must be restarted to make use of a new block.
 Restarting the microservice will lose state in any running models or custom EPL applications running in that tenant.
 This SDK provides a command line utility called `analytics_builder` which is available in the root directory of the SDK.
-This can be used to build an extension or manage an extension in a Cumulocity IoT installation.
+This can be used to build an extension or list an extension or manage an extension in a Cumulocity IoT installation.
 You must navigate out of the model editor to the model manager and back to the editor to expose the new blocks after uploading an extension.

 Most of the `analytics_builder` commands use a `--input` argument which specifies the path to a directory.
 All **.mon** files found under that directory will be included, and message files matching **\*-messages.json** or named **messages.json** will be used for the runtime messages.